LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Model:

 \subsection{Speech Decoder}

 For the speech response $Y^S$, we first follow ~\citet{zhang-etal-2023-speechgpt} to discretize the speech into discrete units.
 Specifically, we use the pretrained HuBERT~\citep{hsu2021hubert} model to extract continuous representations of the speech, and then convert these representations into discrete cluster indices using a K-means model.
 Subsequently, consecutive identical indices are merged into a single unit, resulting in the final discrete unit sequence $Y^U=[y^U_1, ..., y^U_L], y^U_i\in\{0, 1, ..., K-1\},\forall 1\leq i\leq L$, where $K$ is the number of clusters, and $L$ is the length of discrete unit sequence.
-The discrete units can be converted into waveform with an additional unit-based vocoder $\mathcal{V}$~\citep{polyak21_interspeech}.
+To synthesize waveforms based on discrete units, we adopt a unit-based HiFi-GAN vocoder with a duration predictor~\citep{polyak21_interspeech}.
+It first predicts the duration of each discrete unit and repeats them to model prosody, and then generates the waveform based on discrete units.

 To generate speech responses simultaneously with text responses, we add a streaming speech decoder $\mathcal{D}$ after the LLM.
 It consists of several standard Transformer~\citep{transformer} layers with the same architecture as LLaMA~\citep{dubey2024llama3}, each containing a causal self-attention module and a feed-forward network.
 Similar to~\citet{ma2024non, zhang2024streamspeech}, the speech decoder runs in a non-autoregressive manner, which takes the output hidden states from the LLM as input, and generates the discrete unit sequence corresponding to the speech response.
 Specifically, the output hidden states corresponding to the text response are denoted as $\mathbf{C}=[\mathbf{c}_1, ..., \mathbf{c}_M]$, where $\mathbf{c}_i = \mathcal{M}(\mathcal{P}(\mathbf{S}), Y^T_{<i})$.
 We first upsample each hidden state into a chunk by a factor of $\lambda$, resulting in an upsampled hidden state sequence $\widehat{\mathbf{C}}=[\widehat{\mathbf{c}}_1, ... \widehat{\mathbf{c}}_{\lambda\cdot M}]$, where $\widehat{\mathbf{c}}_i = \mathbf{c}_{\lfloor i/\lambda \rfloor}$.
 Next, $\widehat{\mathbf{C}}$ is fed into the speech decoder $\mathcal{D}$, and the output hidden state sequence is denoted as $\mathbf{O} = [\mathbf{o}_1, ..., \mathbf{o}_{\lambda \cdot M}]$.
 We use connectionist temporal classification~\citep[CTC;][]{ctc} to align $\mathbf{O}$ with the discrete unit sequence $Y^U$.
 Specifically, CTC extends the output space with a special blank token $\epsilon$: